Skip to main content

 Fine Art BA Honours

-Newcastle is one of the best and most vibrant cities in the UK in which to study and make contemporary visual art.
-Less than 3 hours by train from London, it has a thriving art scene with numerous artists studios and galleries.
+Newcastle is one of the best and most vibrant cities in the UK in which to study and make contemporary visual art, with a thriving art scene and numerous artists studios and galleries.

 The facilities are amazing, enhanced by tutors and technicians who always seem ready to help.

 All students who study fine art are allocated personal studio space during their studies.
+You'll be in your studio at least four days each week.
 You will be taught in your studio by a range of practising artists working across painting, sculpture, drawing, performance, film and video, and installation.
-Visit the profiles of our staff.
+The majority of your teaching will be in the form of one-to-one tutorials in your studio space, along with group and cross-year crits.

 The Art History component of the course provides you with a grounding in the history and theory of art and an awareness of the relevance of these critical studies to the contemporary artist.
 The art history teaching helps you to place your studio work into context, and to understand and negotiate the complex relationship between making art and the way contemporary and historical art is understood, interpreted, displayed, and discussed.
 This is complemented by our series of Visiting Artists talks.